noahfajarda/snapz/README.md

 ## Description

-A social media app where you can share moments in time through photos and videos and your thoughts about them with your friends!
-Connect and keep up to date with what your friends are doing.
+A social media app where users can share moments in time through photos and videos and their thoughts about them with friends!
+Connect and keep up to date with what friends are doing.

 ## Installation